What does it mean to be an “open-admission” shelter?

 My neighbor's dog is always off leash, what can be done about this?

 Within the City of Guelph, Centre Wellington, and Guelph/Eramosa, dogs must be on leash and under control, unless in a designated off leash area.
-Reports of neighbors allowing their dogs to run off leash can be filed with the Guelph Humane Society either by calling 519-824-3091, or through submission via email at email@example.com.
+Reports of neighbors allowing their dogs to run off leash can be filed with the Guelph Humane Society either by calling 519-824-3091, or through email at firstname.lastname@example.org.

 What happens to stray animals?